United Nations Police: Summary

-The UN police consist of Formed Police Units (FPU), individual police officers (IPO), specialised teams and civilian experts, pursue community-oriented and intelligence-led policing approaches to contribute to the protection of civilians and human rights; address, among others, sexual and gender-based violence, conflict-related sexual violence and serious and organised crime; and conduct investigations, special operations and electoral security (S/2016/952).
+The UN police consist of Formed Police Units (FPU), individual police officers (IPO), specialised teams and civilian experts, to pursue community-oriented and intelligence-led policing.
+They aim to protect civilians and their human rights.
+As part of this they focus on sexual and gender based violence, organised crime, and electoral security, amongst others.

-United Nations police provide comprehensive and cohesive protective and mentoring services in 18 peace keeping missions globally from Haiti in Central America (MINUSTAH), to African nations of, Western Sahara (MINURSO), Mali (MINUSMA), Darfur (UNAMID), Liberia (UNMIL), Cote d'Ivoire (UNOCI), Central African Republic (MINUSCA), Democratic Republic of Congo (MONUSCO), Abyei (UNISFA), South Sudan (UNMISS), Libya (UNSMIL), Guinea -Bissau (UNIOGBIS), in Asia Afghanistan (UNAMA) Iraq (UNAMI), Lebanon (UNIFIL) and in Europe Kosovo (UNMIK) and Cyprus (UNFICYP).
+United Nations police provide comprehensive and cohesive protective and mentoring services in 18 peace keeping missions globally from Haiti in Central America (MINUSTAH), to African nations of, Western Sahara (MINURSO), Mali (MINUSMA), Darfur (UNAMID), Liberia (UNMIL), Côte d'Ivoire (UNOCI), Central African Republic (MINUSCA), Democratic Republic of Congo (MONUSCO), Abyei (UNISFA), South Sudan (UNMISS), Libya (UNSMIL), Guinea -Bissau (UNIOGBIS), in Asia Afghanistan (UNAMA) Iraq (UNAMI), Lebanon (UNIFIL) and in Europe Kosovo (UNMIK) and Cyprus (UNFICYP).

 In Kosovo and East Timor, UN Police were given an executive mandate to safeguard law and order while facilitating the launch of a new domestic police service.
 The UN Police mission in Kosovo helped to establish the Kosovo Police Service successfully.
 In Timor-Leste, the UN Police returned to their more traditional role of advising and supervising operations leaving districts of the country to the authority of the National Police.
 Since the 1990s, the number of United Nations Police officers in action has significantly increased from 5,233 in March 1993 to 14,703 deployed in March 2011.
 It has reduced in 2017 to 11,963 (March 2017).

 The UN Police can be deployed alongside military personnel or independently.
 Through the Global Focal Point for Police, Justice and Corrections, United Nations Police officers from the United Nations Police Division Standing Police Capacity also assist UN country teams, guided by the UN Resident Coordinator.